What is Dry Eye?

 There are a variety of tiny punctal plugs that are used to plug the tear drains and retain tear film in the eye.

 LipiFlow is an FDA-approved medical device used to treat blockage of the meibomian glands.
-It combines heat and pressure to stimulate the release of the oily layer of tear film.
+It combines heat and pressure to stimulate the release of the oily layer of the tear film.

 Permanent closure of the tear ducts with thermal puncture cautery may be recommended for very severe cases of dry eye.

 Curious if you have dry eye disorder, or what treatments may help your eye comfort, eye health, and vision?
 Dr. Moarefi is the leading expert in dry eye treatment in Los Angeles and Long Beach, California.